SGP.32 eSIM

 2. Are there enough profiles available?
 A sufficient number of Mobile Network Operators (MNOs) must have IoT profiles available for localisation, enabling practical deployment at scale.

-If your device already has an eUICC (i.e. supports remote profiling) and supports required SGP.32 protocol, you may be able to migrate without hardware changes (refer to one of Eseye’s IoT Specialists for more information).
+3. In most cases, SGP.32 requires a new SIM (eUICC).
+However, if your existing device already contains an SGP.32-capable eUICC, migration may be possible without replacing the hardware and you may be able to migrate without hardware changes (refer to one of Eseye’s IoT Specialists for more information).

 How does Eseye ensure connectivity continuity / fallback?

-Eseye’s platform supports switching between many mobile networks (800+ networks in 190+ countries).
+Eseye’s Infinity Platform supports managed switching across many mobile networks (800+ networks in 190+ countries) using eSIM orchestration.
 The infrastructure is designed to allow automatic / remote switching to maintain connectivity, even if a primary operator profile fails.
 This minimizes downtime for globally deployed IoT devices.

 What are the benefits of moving to SGP.32?